Karim Ahmad Khan: Arrest warrants for Israeli and Hamas leaders

 On 20 May 2024, on the advice of a panel of legal experts, (Note: Convened by Khan, the panel comprised, among others, Lord Justice Fulford, Helena, Baroness Kennedy, Judge Theodor Meron, Elizabeth Wilmshurst, Amal Clooney and Marko Milanović.
 It concluded that the Court had jurisdiction over the case and that there were "reasonable grounds to believe" that individuals named in the arrest warrants had committed war crimes or crimes against humanity within the jurisdiction of the Court.)
-Khan applied for arrest warrants for Israeli Prime Minister Benjamin Netanyahu, Hamas's leader in Gaza, Yahya Sinwar, Hamas' political wing chairman, Ismail Haniyeh, Hamas member Mohammed al-Masri, and the Israeli defence minister Yoav Gallant.
+Khan applied for arrest warrants for Israeli Prime Minister Benjamin Netanyahu, Hamas's leader in Gaza, Yahya Sinwar, Hamas's political wing chairman, Ismail Haniyeh, Hamas member Mohammed al-Masri, and the Israeli defence minister Yoav Gallant.
 The move came two and a half weeks after Khan learned of accusations of sexual assault made against him.
 Khan said that the warrants were not issued in an attempt to protect himself from the accusations.
 The Guardian said a "well-placed source" had told it that the decision to issue arrest warrants for senior Israeli and Hamas figures had already been made when Khan was told of the accusations and warrants were already being drafted.

 President of the United States Joe Biden called the application for arrest warrants "outrageous", while Netanyahu called Khan one of the "great antisemites in modern times" after the announcement.
 Biden and Netanyahu's responses were rebuffed by US attorney Kenneth Roth, who led Human Rights Watch for 29 years.

 Statements of support for Khan and the ICC were made in the US and elsewhere.
-US member of Congress Ilhan Omar said that the ICC "must be allowed to conduct its work independently and without interference."
-Government representatives of Australia, France, Spain, Ireland, Belgium, Switzerland, Austria, Slovenia, Denmark, Norway, Chile, Canada, South Africa, Maldives, Oman and Jordan expressed support for the ICC independence.
+US member of Congress Ilhan Omar said that the ICC "must be allowed to conduct its work independently and without interference".
+Government representatives of Australia, France, Spain, Ireland, Belgium, Switzerland, Austria, Slovenia, Denmark, Norway, Chile, Canada, South Africa, Maldives, Oman and Jordan expressed support for the ICC's independence.
 According to Roth, "These charges are not about Israel's right to defend itself, which no one questions.
 They're about how Israel has chosen to defend itself, and no cause, no matter how just, can be used as an excuse to commit war crimes."
 The Israeli human rights organisation B'Tselem said: "The era of impunity for Israeli decision-makers is over."
 In June 2024, 93 nations including the aforementioned reiterated their support for the ICC's independence.